Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 If water, light and nutrients all check out, inspect leaf undersides for pests.

-The two pests most often behind yellow leaves each have a dedicated fix on the site: those tiny black flies around the soil are usually fungus gnats (a sign the soil is too wet), and fine webbing with speckled, fading leaves points to spider mites.
+The two pests most often behind yellow leaves each have a dedicated fix: tiny black flies around the soil are usually fungus gnats (a sign the soil is too wet), and fine webbing with speckled, fading leaves points to spider mites.
+For more, our pests & diseases guide covers identification and treatment.

 How to Save Your Plant with Yellow Leaves (Step-by-Step)